 - Contact information such as email and phone number

 - Company images and videos

 Updating your page regularly keeps it alive and active.
-Users can also leave ratings and reviews on your page about your business; thus, you always want to ensure that you deliver great experiences with every customer.
+Users can also leave ratings and reviews on your page about your business; thus, you always want to ensure that you deliver great experiences to every customer.
 Today’s consumer relies on reviews to ascertain the credibility of a business.

-Other directories that you may want to get listed on include G2, Tripadvisor, Yelp, Yellow pages, About Us, BOTW, Spoke.com, Bing Places, Yahoo, Foursquare, Chamber of Commerce, and HostFrog.
+Other directories that you may want to get listed on include G2, Tripadvisor, Yelp, Yellow Pages, About Us, BOTW, Spoke.com, Bing Places, Yahoo, Foursquare, Chamber of Commerce, and HostFrog.

 We can’t talk of SEO without mentioning what really powers the search.
-Content is the king, and many small businesses neglect the concept of content marketing altogether, which is a big mistake.
+Content is king, and many small businesses neglect the concept of content marketing altogether, which is a big mistake.